It’s Pilates Day today! A day for the Pilates community to unite in celebration of everything Joseph and Clara Pilates brought to the world.

 - Classes are run through a membership system.
-Read more about this here.
+Read more about this at clinical pilates

-- We run over 20 classes a week – have a look at our latest timetable to find a class that might suit you.
+- Have a look at our latest timetable online/pilates-timetable to find a class that might suit you.

 - You’ll find the classes are individually tailored and progressed to challenge you positively.